Codicil to Will

 Why You Need a Codicil to Will

-Your named executor has died, become incapacitated, or is no longer willing to serve, and you need to appoint a replacement without rewriting your entire last will and testament.
+Your named executor has died, become incapacitated, or is no longer willing to serve, and you need to appoint a replacement without rewriting your entire Last will generator.

 You want to add, remove, or modify a specific gift of personal property or a cash bequest to a particular individual or charity without altering the rest of your estate plan.

 Your existing will is relatively recent and well-drafted, and the changes you need are minor enough that executing a codicil is more practical and cost-effective than preparing an entirely new will.
-You can also consider whether a living trust might better serve your long-term estate planning needs.
+You can also consider whether a Living trust generator might better serve your long-term estate planning needs.

 Key Sections in a Codicil to Will